Chris Ransom follow @DraftUtopia Last Updated: April 1, 2017.

-- Nico Hischier has 33 goals, 35 assists, and 68 points in 40 games this season.
-Hischier is NHL ready and could play with 2015 third overall pick Dylan Strome next season to form a deadly center tandem for the Arizona Coyotes.
+- Nico Hischier had 38 goals, 48 assists, and 86 points in 57 games this season along with 3 points so far in the 2016 QMJHL Playoffs.
+Hischier is NHL ready and could play with 2015 third overall pick Dylan Strome and 2016 seventh overall pick Clayton Keller next season to form a deadly center tandem for the Arizona Coyotes.

 Vegas Golden Knights: Gabriel Vilardi, C, Windsor Spitfires (OHL)

 - The Vegas Golden Knights are going to need a center to anchor their team.
 This expansion team needs an identity and a face of the franchise.
-The 6-2 192 lb Gabriel Vilardi has 17 goals, 19 assists, and 36 points in 30 games.
+The 6-2 192 lb Gabriel Vilardi had 29 goals, 32 assists, and 61 points in 49 games.

 - Gabriel Vilardi has good ability on both offense and defense.
 The second overall pick in the 2015 OHL Priority Selection is ready to play in the NHL.
 Vilardi shot a hockey puck in between tires when he was 11-years-old plus he's versatile enough to play left wing or right wing making him a top 3 pick and a very complete forward in my eyes after dominating the 2017 CHL Prospects Game.
 Vilardi has the speed, deking, vision, quick reaction, wrist shot power, wrist shot accuracy, slap shot power, and slap shot accuracy.
 Vilardi is a very complete player on tape despite what the stats say.